 4. You can still work while drawing social security

 You can keep working even when you’re drawing Social Security without having your benefits cut as long as you stay under the IRS earnings limit.
-For workers younger than their full retirement age, the earnings limit for 2021 is $18,960.
-If you exceed that amount, the Social Security Administration (SSA) deducts $1 from your benefits for each $2 earned over $18,960.
+For workers younger than their full retirement age, the earnings limit going into 2022 will increase to $19,560.
+If you exceed that amount, the Social Security Administration (SSA) deducts $1 from your benefits for each $2 earned over $19,560.

 5. Social connections are good for your health

 Once you retire, you no longer have a ready-made group of people celebrating birthday months and holidays, asking you to lunch, inquiring about weekend plans and admiring your grandkids’ photos.
 Whether you took those social connections for granted or knew all along you’d miss them when you retired, research shows that maintaining social connections is good for your physical and mental health.

 Studies show that having a variety of social relationships – such as the kind you might find at a part-time job, perhaps – may help reduce stress, lower heart-related risks, alleviate depression, and even lead to a longer life.
 So, why not make some new friends at a part-time job or have coworkers to chat with on a regular basis?
 Plus, you’ll have more money flowing in, so less need to tap retirement funds.

 6. You need extra money to finance a snowbird winter

 Even if you’re not crazy about answering to the boss again, working at a part-time job you enjoy could help you save enough to pay the rent on an Airbnb in Phoenix or near a sunny beach in January, February and maybe even March.
 That’s worth punching the clock part-time.